Our Pharmacists are trained to provide a range of vaccinations.

 Shingrix is FREE under the National Immunisation Program (NIP) for eligible people.

-• Aboriginal and Torres Straight Islander people 50 years and over
+- Aboriginal and Torres Strait Islander people 50 years and over

 If you're not eligible, we can still administer the vaccination privately.
-The private vaccination price is $328 for the full course (2 injections administered at the pharmacy).
+The private vaccination price is $298 per dose (or $328 per dose if administered by a Pharmacist).

 Shingles vaccine for ages 50 - 64